-Advanced studio work in varied textile printing media emphasizing the development of a personal and professional style.
-May be repeated to a maximum of 9 semester hours.
+Advanced studio work in varied textile printing media emphasizing the development of a personal professional style.
 Prerequisite: Art 472.

 580. Seminar (2)

 Investigation and discussion of current and historical issues related to the visual arts.
 Required of all graduate students.
 One semester required of M.S. and M.A. candidates and 2 semesters required of M.F.A. candidates.